Is The Post Office Open Black Friday? USPS, UPS, FedEx Closed November 24?

 Mail delivery always comes to a halt on Thanksgiving, one of ten federal holidays that the U.S. Postal Service is closed.
 Even the iconic brown UPS trucks and white FedEx delivery vehicles are off the road on Thursday, except for deliveries of the UPS Express Critical packages.

-Fortunately, for those who are expecting mail or need to ship a package out this week, it’s business as usual for the USPS, but that’s not the case for UPS and FedEx.
+Fortunately, for those who are expecting mail or need to ship a package out this week, it’s business as usual on Black Friday, with a few exceptions.

 USPS